JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 ![correlation is not causation](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/correlation_is_not_causation.png)
 source: [spurious-correlations](http://tylervigen.com/spurious-correlations)

+Assumption: Since 'price' represents listed data instead of true realized income the statement above is made with the assumption that the [axinom of rationality](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem) is valid and landlords set pricing in such a way that their income is maximized.

 ### 2. Landlords in Seattle should keep their houses rented during summer months
 ### 3. Visitors of Seattle should consider postponing their visit to winter months

+![Prices](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/prices.png)
 Assumption: data in 'calendar.csv' contains past data of prices.

-![Prices](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/prices.png)
 The most profitable time for landlords (and the most expensive one for tenants) was the summer time.

 In contrast, during the winter months are average prices the lowest.